 Jesuit High School's Development Department hosts several popular annual events that support Jesuit.
 Click the links on the left side of this page, or on your mobile device click "In This Section," for more information about each special event.

 The most prominent of these events is the spectacular Gaudiosa, the school's primary fundraiser held each spring.
 Gaudiosa has been chosen as the Favorite Fundraising Event in the region by the Tampa Bay Business Journal four times.
 Through 2020, Gaudiosa has raised more than $8.5 million in its 17 years, including more than $4.7 million the past six years!

 The school's other fundraising event is the Fr.
 Richard G. Hartnett, S.J.
 Memorial Golf Classic.
 The Tampa Bay area's oldest charity golf fundraiser, it is always a great day of fellowship, food, and fundraising to benefit Jesuit.
 Click the Hartnett Golf Classic link in this section for more information.

-The Development Department also is involved in numerous non-fundraising annual campus events, such as Homecoming, the Alumni Memorial Mass, Celebration of the Arts, and Grandparents Day.
+The Development Department also is involved in numerous non-fundraising annual campus events, such as Homecoming, the Alumni Memorial Mass, Celebration of the Arts, Grandparents Day, and the Volunteer Appreciation Party.
 Click on the links at left, or on your mobile device click "In This Section," for more information about these wonderful Jesuit events.

 A LOOK BACK AT GAUDIOSA 2020: AN EVENING IN THE HOLY LAND